jdkandersson/OpenAlchemy/docs/source/technical_details/relationships.rst

 Many to One
 -----------

-The following *openapi* specification defines a many to one relationship:
+The following *OpenAPI* specification defines a many to one relationship:

 .. literalinclude:: ../../../examples/relationship-example-spec.yml